John-Nagle/lslutils/regioncrossing.md

 This a test vehicle.
 That's why the yellow and black stripes.
 It tends to go airborne at high speeds, and isn't useful for racing.
 But it will get you around Second Life.
+Try it and go drive some place.

 ### Half-unsit recovery as a fix to the sim system
-Script-based recovery is a workaround for a bug in the underlying sim system.
+Script-based recovery with a custom bike is a workaround for a bug in the underlying sim system.
 The teleport retry and re-sit should be performed in the sim system.
 The main fix required may simply be to detect teleport failures at region crossings and retry them.
 This is a job for Linden Labs.